top of page

 The Four Stages of Competence

-Please indulge me as I start this week’s post with a not-so-humble brag.
-Today I received my Erickson Solution Focused Coach Diploma!
-Since I started the first course 14 months ago, I have completed 140 hours of training and over 100 hours of coaching, and successfully passed the final oral assessment.
-It’s been quite a journey (future blog topic?) and a nice illustration of the Four Stages of Competence learning model, which is what I’m going to cover today.
+Please indulge me as I start this post with a not-so-humble brag.
+Today, I received my Erickson Solution-Focused Coach Diploma!
+Since starting the my program 14 months ago, I completed 140 hours of training and over 100 hours of coaching, and successfully passed the final oral assessment.
+It’s been quite a journey and a nice illustration of the Four Stages of Competence learning model, my topic for today.

-When you’re learning a new skill or doing something for the first time (anything from riding a bike to buying your first home), it can be helpful to be aware of where you are in the learning process so you know what to focus on.
-It’s normal to feel overwhelmed and to have to apply a higher level of effort for a while, but it won’t always be that way.
-Knowing that this is a normal part of the process can help to ward off any feelings of discouragement.
-Also, who doesn’t love a model that fits into a 2x2 matrix (though it is also represented as a hierarchy in a pyramid)?
+When learning a new skill or trying something for the first time, like riding a bike or purchasing your first home, it's helpful to understand your current stage in the learning process.
+This awareness helps you identify what to focus on.
+Feeling overwhelmed and needing to exert more effort initally is normal, but it won’t last forever.
+Recognizing this as a typical part of the journey can help prevent discouragement.
+Plus, who doesn’t love a model that fits into a 2x2 matrix?

 Unconscious Incompetence